edgexfoundry/edgex-docs/docs_src/design/adr/security/0027-authentication.md

 This ADR assumes a minor refactoring to the security bootstrapping components use the Vault identity API and one or more authentication engines to issue identity-based Vault tokens instead of raw Vault tokens.
-Affected services include, `security-secretstore-setup`, `security-file-token-provider`, and `security-spiffe-token-provider`.
+Affected services include,
+`go-mod-secrets` (configure identity, issue and validate JWT's), `security-secretstore-setup`, `security-file-token-provider`, and `security-spiffe-token-provider`.

 This refactoring results in several benefits: